Learning to Predict Gradients for Semi-Supervised Continual Learning: Introduction

-\IEEEPARstart{C}{ontinual} learning models continuously observe sets of labeled data through a sequence of tasks~\cite{Ring_Thesis_1994,Thrun_IRS_1995}.
+Continual learning (CL) models observe sets of labeled data through a sequence of tasks~\cite{Ring_Thesis_1994,Thrun_IRS_1995}.
 The tasks may vary over time, \eg~images with novel visual concepts (\ie~classes) or addressing different problems from the previous tasks~\cite{Schlimmer_AAAI_1986}.
-Continual learning is analogous to human-like learning.
+CL is analogous to human learning.
 Humans are able to continually acquire, adjust, and transfer knowledge and experiences throughout their lifespan.
 The key challenges are two-fold.
 First, the learning models can abruptly forget previously absorbed knowledge while learning new information in novel tasks, \ie~suffer from catastrophic forgetting~\cite{Mccloskey_PLM_1989}.
-Second, how to leverage the knowledge learned from previous tasks to quickly adapt to novel tasks.
+Second, how to employ the knowledge learned from previous tasks to quickly adapt to novel tasks.

-The fundamental challenge lies in the generalizability of learning over various tasks.
-As most of the modern continual learning methods are gradient-based~\cite{Chaudhry_ICLR_2018,Chaudhry_arXiv_2019,Ebrahimi_ECCV_2020,Lopez_NIPS_2017,Luo_TPAMI_2019,Cuong_ICLR_2018,Riemer_ICLR_2018,Serra_ICML_2018,Shin_NIPS_2017,Sinha_ICCV_2019}, the model is learned through model update with gradients computed from the data and the corresponding ground-truth.
-In other words, the information of the labeled data is transferred and extracted to form the knowledge acquired by the model through gradient descent.